 - Spinal cord injuries

 - Whiplash and neck injuries

 - Lost income

 - Surgery and therapy costs

 - Diagnostic testing costs

 These damages and injuries are devastating on their own.
 If they happen by chance or by negligence, you can seek compensation for them.
 If they are caused by the willful and intentional use of illegal drugs, you can still seek compensation, but the case can also lead to felony charges and harsher penalties against the at-fault driver responsible for causing them.

 We are here to help you overcome the physical and financial challenges that you face from an accident caused by an illegal drug user.
-We will help you:
+An 18-wheeler accident lawyer in Lafayette can help you:

 - Identify the at-fault party or parties responsible for your injuries and damages